-Over the years we have picked up so much garbage information from both well-meaning, and not so well-meaning sources, that we spend very little time thinking on purpose.
-Rather, most of our thoughts are generated accidentally, to a response of what is happening around or to us.
+Thinking on purpose is really the secret formula to success in all areas of our lives.
+Over the years we have picked up so much garbage information from both well-meaning, and not-so-well-meaning sources, that we spend very little time on purposeful thought.
+Rather, most of our thoughts are generated accidentally, as a response to what is happening around or to us.

 True competition is when we compete with ourselves, and not with others.
 It is more important to reach our own personal goals and track our progress over time, than worry about what others are doing and how we can surpass them.